AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 Here is a common case of use of the :ada:`SPARK_Mode` aspect.

 .. code:: ada
+    :class: ada-nocheck

     package P
        with SPARK_Mode => On
     is
        -- package spec is SPARK, so can be used
        -- by SPARK clients
     end P;

     package body P
        with SPARK_Mode => Off
     is
        -- body is NOT SPARK, so assumed to
        -- be full Ada
     end P;

 The package ``P`` only defines entities whose specifications are in the SPARK subset.
 However, it uses full Ada features in its body which,